 Window grilles are decorative horizontal and/or vertical bars that divide larger panes of glass into patterns.
-They are usually used as a design throwback to when window glass could not be made in the large sheets available today.
+They are usually used as a design throwback to when window glass could not be made in the large sheets common today.

 Back then, glass was delicate and large pieces were almost impossible to intall without breaking.
 The solution was to create multiple small pieces of glass connected together by window grilles.

-Even though today’s technology has made it possible to create windows without requiring grilles, the look of windows with grilles has maintained popularity with owners who want a traditional or historic look for their window.
+Even though today’s technology has made it possible to create windows without needing grilles, the look of windows with grilles has maintained popularity with owners who want a traditional or historic look for their window.

 Look at any Victorian, Cape Cod or Colonial style house, for example, to see common home architectures that might not look “right” without windows that include grilles.

 History and technology meet halfway when it comes to today’s window grilles.
-You can see a variety of picks in replacement windows for grilles that not only maintain a sense of traditional style, while featuring modern conveniences.
+You can see a variety of choices in replacement windows for grilles that not only maintain a sense of traditional style, while featuring modern conveniences.